-Student representative on a district-, regional- or state-level civic and/or educational organization
+- Student representative on a district-, regional- or state-level civic and/or educational organization

-	- TBD: Informational packets and specific instructions mailed to high school principals and headmasters.
-Each principal may nominate one eligible student for consideration.
+- Late September: Information and instructions communicated to Maine educators and administrators.
+Each high school building principal may nominate only one eligible student for consideration.

-	- TBD: Deadline for completed applications to be sent via post to:
+- December 4: Deadline for completed applications to be sent via email to: